NERDSITU/superblockify/README.md

 The logging is done using the `logging` module.
 The logging level can be set in the `setup.cfg` file.
 The logging level can be set to `DEBUG`, `INFO`, `WARNING`, `ERROR` or `CRITICAL`.
 It defaults to `INFO` and a rotating file handler is set up to log to `results/logs/superblockify.log`.
-The log file is rotated every megabyte and the last three log files are kept.
+The log file is rotated every megabyte, and the last three log files are kept.

 ## Testing